 As the most frequently used search engine globally, one of the primary goals of local SEO is to show up on the first page of Google search results for relevant searches and keywords.
 To rank in local results, you will need to claim your business listing in Google and optimize your Google Business Profile (formally known as Google My Business and still often referred to as GMB.)
-In fact, Moz’s Local Search Ranking Factors Study found that your GMB profile is the number one factor that impacts your search result ranking.
+In fact, Moz’s Local Search Ranking Factors Study found that your GBP is the number one factor impacting your search result ranking.

 Make Sure Your NAP Is Consistent Across the Web

-One of the most important things to keep in mind when filling out your GMB is that consistency is vital.
-You will want to make sure that all of the information you enter into your GMB matches the information on your website and citations found on other sites.
+One of the most important things to keep in mind when filling out your GBP is consistency is vital.
+You will want to make sure that all of the information you enter into your GBP matches the information on your website and citations found on other sites.

 To ensure that Google views your business as legitimate and trustworthy, you must prioritize updating your business NAP info across the web if you move locations, change your name, or get a new phone number.